JCodV/swimming-crustacean/README.md

-# Swimming Crustacean
+# Swimming Rustacean
-A flappy bird like game featuring the rust crustacean.
-Made using Bevy engine.
+A flappy bird like game featuring the Ferry the rustacean, made using Bevy engine.